What is a Code Signing Certificate?

-A Code Signing Certificate is a digital certificate that contains information that fully identities an entity and is issued by a Certificate Authority such as GlobalSign.
-The Digital Certificate binds the identity of an individual or entity to a public key that is mathematically related to a private key pair.
+Code signing certificates are digital certificates that contain information that fully identifies an entity and are issued by a Certificate Authority such as GlobalSign.
+The digital certificate binds the identity of an organization to a public key that is mathematically related to a private key pair.
 The use of private and public key systems is called Public Key Infrastructure (PKI).
-The developer signs code with its private key and the end user uses the developer’s public key to verify the developers identity.
+The developer signs code with its private key and the end user uses the developer’s public key to verify the developer's identity.

 Signing Code with a Code Signing Certificate

-Code Signing identifies that the software or application is coming from a specific source (a developer or signer).
+Code signing identifies that the software or application is coming from a specific source (a developer or signer).
 When software is downloaded from the internet, browsers will exhibit a warning message stating the possible dangers of downloading data, or display an “unknown publisher” warning.
-Code Signing removes the “Unknown Publisher” security warnings and identifies the Publisher’s name (ie. Organization Name or Individual Developers Name).
+Code signing removes the “Unknown Publisher” security warnings and identifies the Publisher’s name (ie. organization name).